 While Jesus did use alcohol responsibly, and Psalm 104:14-15 states that God gives “wine to gladden the heart of man”, it should not be consumed to the point of intoxication.
 The same goes for cannabis, since this can also have intoxicating effects, to a greater extent than alcohol.

 Does cannabis help you to live a godly life?

-Jesus tells us that God’s whole law flows from the two greatest commandments: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind”; and, “Love your neighbour as yourself” (Luke 10:27).
-So the real question is: can cannabis help me better to love God and my neighbour?
+Jesus tells us that God’s whole law flows from the two greatest commandments: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind”; and, “Love your neighbor as yourself” (Luke 10:27).
+So, the real question is: can cannabis help me to love God and my neighbor?

 The warnings against drinking too much alcohol in Proverbs 23:31-35 also apply to cannabis or other intoxicating and addictive products: they have power to enslave you, stopping you from loving God with all your heart and soul.
 They can confuse you, stopping you from loving God with all your mind.
 They can sap your energy, stopping you from loving God with all your strength.
 They are often used to disengage from people and issues, which is not “loving your neighbor as yourself”.

 And many such products slow the mind, which doesn’t combine very well with the warning to “be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour” (1 Peter 5:8).

 Christians have a better alternative